Retry API

 NOTE: this routine has no effect unless !sprite_status_bar = 1 in settings_global.asm.

-Call this in UberASM level init code to configure graphics for the sprite status bar items (item box, timer, coin counter, lives counter, bonus stars counter) for a specific level.
-Calling this will override the default settings found in settings_global.asm, in case you want to hide some or all of the elements in some level or if you need to change their tile or palette.
+Call this in UberASM level init code to configure graphics for the sprite status bar items (item box, timer, coin counter, lives counter, bonus stars counter, death counter) for a specific level.
+Calling this will override the default settings found in settings_global.asm and the level settings found in settings_local.asm, in case you want to hide some or all of the elements in some level or if you need to change their tile or palette.
+You can also call it in main if you need to unhide elements during a level.

 Each item's configuration is set with a 16 bit value $PTTT.
 The first digit P will be the item's palette, starting from palette 8 with P = 8 and ending with palette F with P = F. TTT will determine the tile number: you can see this in Lunar Magic's "8x8 Tile Editor" if you hover over the desired tile (more specifically, the upper left 8x8 tile of the 16x16 tile you want to use).
 In the bottom bar you'll see "Tile 0xYYY": then, TTT = YYY - $400.
 For example, the Smiling Coin tile is "Tile 0x4C2", which results in TTT = $4C2 - $400 = $0C2.
 So, for example, to reserve that tile and use palette F, the full value will be $F0C2.